superv1s0r/.config/README.md

 # Configs
 Configs for all programs I got on my ArchLinux btw

-To setup them up you just need to download the repository:
+To set them up you just need to download the repository:

 <code>git clone https://github.com/superv1s0r/configs.git</code>